atkins126/Vivace-2/README.md

 ## Known Issues
 - This project is in active development so changes will be frequent
 - Documentation is WIP.
 They will continue to evolve
-- More examples will continually be added
+- More examples will continually be added over time

 ## A Tour of Vivace
 ### Game Object